+N WITNESS WHEDEOF this companion has caused this Destated Cartificate of Learn against to be signed by its duly authorized officer and the forecasting fortest

-IN WITNESS WHEREOF, this corporation has caused this Restated Certificate of Incorporation to be signed by its duly authorized officer and the foregoing facts stated herein are true and correct.
+stated here N WITNESS WHEREOF, this corporation has caused this Restated Certificate of Incorporation to be signed by its duly authorized officer and the foregoing facts are true and correct.

+Dated:

+SUTRO BIOPHARMA, INC.

+By:

+Name:

+Title:

+44